 Reaching the right prospects for your nontraditional student marketing can be a challenge.
 The amount of tools and channels available to optimize your outreach can appear overwhelming, but are integral to your marketing’s success.

-In this podcast Stamats Chief Content Engagement Director Christoph Trappe and Davia Lassiter, director of marketing at College of Continuing and Professional Education at Kennesaw State University, discuss the enrollment funnel and share tips on how to hit your target prospects.
+In this podcast Stamats Chief Content Officer Christoph Trappe and Davia Lassiter, director of marketing at College of Continuing and Professional Education at Kennesaw State University, discuss the enrollment funnel and share tips on how to hit your target prospects.

 The success of attracting your target audience depends on the accuracy of your aim.
 Our highly interactive workshop will explore the prospective student journey and examine how to identify and successfully target population segments.
 Attendees will also learn practical copywriting tips and get a crash course in branding guidelines to help lead prospects from the top of the funnel to the bulls-eye.
 Davia Lassiter, Director of Marketing at College of Continuing Professional Education, leads the workshop with her adult student marketing expertise.

 • How messaging and the brand experience directly influence engagement, response, and conversion

 • Crucial points in the adult student journey that require more focused and frequent communication